Chronic Conditions and the Decline in Late-Life Disability, 1997-2004

 Using the 1997-2004 National Health Interview Survey, we examine changes in chronic conditions as explanations for declines in late-life disability prevalence.
 We first decompose disability declines into changes in the prevalence of chronic conditions and in the risk of disability given a condition.
 In doing so, we extend traditional decomposition techniques to incorporate annual measures.
 We then repartition these traditional components into causal and co-morbid components based on respondents’ reports of conditions causing disability.
 We find increases in most conditions and declines in their association with disability.
 However, only 2 of the 7 condition groups that we examined—heart/circulatory conditions and sensory impairments (specifically, vision impairments)—were less likely to cause disability in 2004 than in 1997.
 Out of a total decline in disability prevalence of 1.45 percentage points, declines in heart/circulatory conditions causing disability account for .92 percentage points and declines in vision impairments causing disability account for .59 percentage points.

-Session 127: Health Trajectories in Old Age
+Presented in Session 127: Health Trajectories in Old Age